 However, my favorite part was the loop back towards the pick up point.
 This stretch of trail near the campground is lined with huge cypress trees and palmettos.
 Thick spanish moss hung from the cypress branches.

 Finally, the River Trail that you’ll take to complete the loop gets more narrow and feels like a dense jungle.
 This beautiful loop is full of variety.
-It’s flat with easy terrain for most of the loop.
+It’s flat with easy terrain for most of the distance.

 This southend trail is popular for day trippers.
 If you’d like a more backcountry experience, you hike towards the North End on the Parallel Trail.
 Due to the length, this is typically done as a backpacking route.